agrogan97/psychex/docs/source/code_docs/paradigms.rst

     .. py:method:: draw()

-        The draw call that renders all the *pRectangles* in the grid, and all overlays.
+        The draw call that renders all the *pRectangles* in the grid and all overlays.